 Mr. Southwell is an experienced trial and appellate attorney and regularly represents corporate executives and individuals in connection with white-collar criminal investigations and prosecutions by federal and state prosecutors as well as related civil investigations by a wide range of regulators.
 Mr. Southwell also regularly represents companies and boards in these types of matters and has significant experience in conducting internal corporate investigations and compliance monitoring.
 Substantively, his areas of expertise include securities and accounting fraud, economic sanctions violations, money laundering and Bank Secrecy Act violations, tax fraud, the False Claims Act and contracting fraud, health care fraud and compliance, the Computer Fraud and Abuse Act, the Foreign Corrupt Practices Act, the Economic Espionage Act, and public corruption, among others.
 Additionally, Mr. Southwell counsels a variety of clients on privacy, information technology, data breach, theft of trade secrets and intellectual property, computer fraud, national security, and network and data security issues, including handling investigations, enforcement defense, and litigation.

-Mr. Southwell was named a Law360 “MVP” in Privacy in both 2015 and 2016 – one of five “elite attorneys” who have “distinguished themselves from their peers by securing hard-earned successes in high-stakes litigation, complex global matters and record-breaking deals”; and is ranked in White Collar Litigation by Chambers USA: America’s Leading Lawyers for Business.
+Mr. Southwell was named a Law360 “MVP” in Privacy in both 2016 and 2015 – one of five “elite attorneys” recognized – for his “successes in high-stakes litigation.”
+He is one of four attorneys ranked nationwide in Band 2 for Privacy & Data Security Litigation by Chambers USA: America’s Leading Lawyers for Business.
 He is also ranked in White Collar Litigation by Chambers, which notes his “keen eye for attention to detail, client service and navigating a complex legal and regulatory landscape.”
-Mr. Southwell has been recognized as one of the top 30 Data Protection Lawyers in Euromoney Expert Guides’ Best of the Best USA, selected as a Cybersecurity and Data Privacy Trailblazer by The National Law Journal and was also named as one of the 30 best and brightest data breach response lawyers in Cybersecurity Docket’s “Incident Response 30.”
-In addition, he is recognized by The Legal 500 United States, Benchmark Litigation as a “Litigation Star” by Benchmark Litigation, as a leading lawyer in the area of Criminal Defense: White Collar by The Best Lawyers in America©, and as one of the world’s leading investigations lawyers by Who’s Who Legal: Investigations.
+Mr. Southwell was also selected as a Cybersecurity and Data Privacy Trailblazer by The National Law Journal, and has been recognized as one of the top 30 Data Protection Lawyers in Euromoney Expert Guides’ Best of the Best USA, and named as one of the 30 best and brightest data breach response lawyers in Cybersecurity Docket’s “Incident Response 30.”
+In addition, he is recognized by The Legal 500 United States, Benchmark Litigation as a “Litigation Star,” The Best Lawyers in America© as a leading lawyer in the area of Criminal Defense: White Collar, and y Who’s Who Legal: Investigations as one of the world’s leading investigations lawyers.